OxfordCodeReviewNet/forum/README.md

 If you'd like to participate but are not familiar with GitHub or/and its issue tracking system, see the [getting started section](#gettingstarted).

-To learn more about code reviews and their benefits, see [What are a code reviews?](#whatarecodereviews).
+To learn more about code reviews and their benefits, see [What are code reviews?](#whatarecodereviews).

 If you don't feel confident in your ability to review code, you might be surprised!
 See the [guidelines for reviewers](guidelines_for_reviewers.md).

 The Oxford Code Review Network is supported by the [Oxford Research Software Engineering group](https://www.rse.ox.ac.uk/) and [Reproducible Research Oxford](https://ox.ukrn.org/).
 Everyone is welcome to contribute to this repository, see [the contributing guidelines](CONTRIBUTING.md).

+OxCRN aims at building an active and welcoming community through regular events.
+Please subscribe to [oxcrn-announce@mailist.ox.ac.uk](mailto:subscribe-oxcrn-announce@maillist.ox.ac.uk) to receive updates.

 ## <a name="guidelines"></a> Code review guidelines